joelotz/github.io/content/setup-google-domain-for github-pages.md

 ### Update  - 2020/11/14

 This may be obvious to some of you, but I wanted to point something out that gave me some hassle.
 I use [Pelican](https://pypi.org/project/pelican/) static-site generator to create my blog.
 When I generate the html files from markdown it completely erases the "output" folder and re-builds the blog.
 From there, I push the output folder to the github master branch to be served.
 The problem is... was... that I was blasting away the CNAME file that was created in github.
 I *assume* this problem exists with Jekyll or other static-site platforms.
 The solution I found was to either have Pelican create this file as a static page when generating the blog.
-There are probably other solutinos, but this worked for me.
+There are probably other solutions, but this worked for me.

 First, tell Pelican where to find the static file "CNAME".
 Add these options to `pelicanconf.py` file:
 ```bash